 Much of the world's academic research is available only to people who work in institutions like ours.
-This means many people who want access can't get it without paying (legally, at least): community groups, public servants, policy makers, teachers, students, health professionals, patients, etc., not to mention the people who fund most of the research in the first place, the public.
+This means many people who want access can't get it (legally) without paying: community groups, public servants, policy makers, teachers, students, health professionals, patients, etc., not to mention the people who fund most of the research in the first place, the public.
 In many countries governments and funding agencies are imposing mandates that research must be made available openly but this is not the case in New Zealand.

 From the researcher's point of view, making your work available openly means you're more likely to be read, more likely to be cited, and your work is more likely to be reused.

 OA publishing - make your work available to the widest possible audience

 'Gold' open access (Gold OA) generally means the final, formally published version of your work is published online for anyone to access free of charge.
 Sometimes this involves an Article Processing Charge (APC), the amount of which can vary widely.
 Read more in this fact sheet about APCs.
 There are high-quality, peer-reviewed OA journals that do not charge a fee.
 The Directory of Open Access Journals is a good place to find information on OA journals and their fees.
 Discounts and waivers are available in some cases - check the publisher's website or with your subject librarian.

 'Green' open access (Green OA) is sometimes referred to as self-archiving and is free.
 This generally means depositing a version of your work, such as an accepted manuscript, in a discipline-based or institutional repository.
 As such, the only cost is the time involved in making the deposit.
 Some departments at Otago have adopted a policy of depositing all their research outputs in OUR Archive (see more below) to ensure people interested in their work, such as community groups, health workers or government agencies, have access.
 Green OA will meet the OA requirements for most funding agencies that have an OA policy.